-Once you have completed app development and testing, you can release your app.
-Releasing means to make your app available to users who do not have a role on the app itself or a role in a Business that has claimed it.
-This document lists the processes and app settings that may be required before you can release your app successfully.
+Once you have completed app development and testing, you can publish your app.
+Publishing means to make your app available to users who do not have a role on the app itself.
+This document lists the processes and app settings that may be required before you can publish your app successfully.

-If your app will only be used by people who have a role on the app itself or a role in a Business that has claimed it, you do not need to complete any of these processes because your app is already available to these users.
+If your app will only be used by people who have a role on the app itself you do not need to complete any of these processes because your app is already available to these users.

-If you have already released your app and want to release new functionality that requires App Review, follow the steps in our App Review For Live Apps instructions.
+If you have already published your app and want to add new functionality that requires App Review, follow the steps in our App Review For Published Apps instructions.

-If your app accesses data owned by anyone who does not have a role on the app itself or a role in a Business that has claimed the app, or if it accesses data owned by another Business, your app must undergo App Review.
+If your app will be used by anyone who does not have a role on it, it must undergo App Review.

 App Review is a process that allows you to request approval for specific API permissions and features that your app needs to function properly.
-Only permissions approved through the App Review process can be granted to your app by app users without a role on the app or Business, and only approved features will be active for those users.
+Only permissions approved through the App Review process can be granted to your app by app users without a role on the app, and only approved features will be active for those users.

 App Review requires you to identify each of the permissions and features your app needs, describe why your app needs them, and show us how your app uses the data returned or accepted by our APIs.